Infineon/mtb-example-btsdk-hal-low-power/README.md

 ![ADV](./images/ADV.png)

-8. Do the following to test a connection using the CySmart mobile app:
+### Test the connection using the LightBlue Connect mobile app

-    1. Turn ON Bluetooth&#174; on your Android or iOS device.
+1. Turn ON Bluetooth&reg; on your Android or iOS device.

-    2. Launch the CySmart app.
+2. Launch the LightBlue Connect app.

+3. Do the following on the LightBlue Connect app:

-    3. Swipe down on the CySmart app home screen to start scanning for LE Peripherals; your device appears in the CySmart app home screen.
-Select your device to establish an LE connection.
-Once the device is connected, you can read the current numbers from the ammeters.
-These are the current in ePDS mode with a connection at a connection interval of 100 ms.
+   1. Swipe down on the LightBlue Connect app home screen to start scanning for **Bluetooth&reg; Low Power**.
+Your device appears in the LightBlue Connect app home screen.

+   2. Select your device to establish a Bluetooth&reg; LE connection.

+   3. Once the device is connected, read the current numbers from the ammeters.
+These are the currents in ePDS mode with a connection at a connection interval of 100 ms.

-    4. Select the GATT DB from the carousel view.
+   4. Select the **Battery level** characteristic under the **Battery service**.

-    5. Select Battery Service and then select Characteristics.
-    6. Select Notify.
-CYW920819EVB-02 will start sending GATT notifications to the mobile device.
-Note the current readings on the ammeters.
+   5. Select **Subscribe**.
+CYW20819 will start sending GATT notifications to the mobile device.

+   6. Note the current readings on the ammeters.
 These are the current in ePDS mode with a connection at a connection interval of 100 ms and notifications being sent every 5 seconds.

-    7. Disconnect the Bluetooth&#174; connection by pressing SW3 on the kit or by backing out from the mobile app.
-The device will enter HID-Off mode for 10 seconds.
-Note the current numbers.
-These are the current numbers in HID-Off mode.
+   7. Disconnect the Bluetooth&reg; connection by pressing SW3 on the kit or by backing out from the mobile app.
+The device will enter HID-Off mode.

 Figure 4.
 Connection, Pairing, and Connection Parameters Update Messages